-Applications today are high transaction and they can scale for high transactions by running in a load-balanced, multi-server deployment.
+Today’s applications are highly transactional and can scale for high transactions by running in a load-balanced, multi-server deployment.
 At the same time, many of these applications need to run in multiple data centers.
-This could be done for disaster recovery where one active data center has disaster recovery as a passive data center, which is usually in a different geographical location.
-Another reason is that if users of this application are distributed graphically, they would get faster response times as they are simultaneously accessing their own data center in their region.
+This could be done for disaster recovery, where one active data center has disaster recovery as a passive data center that is usually in a different geographical location.
+Another reason is that if users of this application are distributed geographically, they will get faster response times as they are simultaneously accessing their own data center in their region.

 Cache Needs WAN Replication Just Like Database

 When you have applications running in multiple data centers, the cache needs to be replicated.
-This is because the cache is keeping transient data and if the cache ever goes down, the data is lost.
-Transient data could be your ASP.NET sessions, any data the application has created, any aggregate data but since transient data is not permanent data, it never gets saved in the database and is only kept in the cache.
+This is because the cache keeps transient data, and if the cache ever goes down, the data is lost.
+Transient data can be ASP.NET sessions, arbitrary data generated by your application, or aggregated data.
+However, temporary data is not permanent, so it is never stored in the database-it is only cached.

 The other data NCache keeps for performance reasons is the application data.
-If you lose that data, it is reloaded from the database but it has a huge performance impact negatively that many businesses are not willing to incur because of the high traffic on the applications.
+If you lose this data, it reloads from the database, which harms performance.
+Many businesses don’t want to deal with this due to high application traffic.
 This is why even the application data has to be replicated across the WAN if you have a multi-datacenter deployment.

 Solution: NCache WAN Replication through Bridge

-To address the aforementioned situation, NCache provides a WAN replication feature through a bridge that allows you to deploy NCache in multiple data centers in an active-passive, active-active or 3+ data center active-active configuration.
+To deal with the above situation, NCache provides a WAN replication feature via a bridge.
+This allows you to deploy NCache across multiple data centers in active-passive, active-active, 3+ data center active-active configurations.

 2-Site Active-Passive

-In an active-passive configuration, NCache is deployed on both the active and passive sites and a bridge topology is created on the active site.
+In an active-passive configuration, NCache is deployed on both active and passive sites, creating a bridge topology on the active site.
 Figure 1 shows how this is laid out in an active-passive configuration.
-All the application updates are sent from the active site cache to the bridge, which then sends them to the passive site in an asynchronous fashion but within milliseconds.
-The only delay in this is the latency between the data centers if the data centers are far apart.
-That’s why the bridge topology having an asynchronous queueing mechanism allows you to make all these updates without overflowing anything.
+All application updates are sent from the active site’s cache to the bridge, which asynchronously sends them to the passive site within milliseconds.
+The only delay here is the latency between data centers if they are far apart.
+So, a bridge topology with an asynchronous queuing mechanism allows all these updates to happen without overflowing anything.

 2-Site Active-Active

-The other configuration NCache supports is active-active where both sites are active – one keeps the cache and the bridge topology and the other only keeps the cache.
-Figure 2 shows how that is laid out.
-Just like active-passive, in active-active, the cache sends its updates to the bridge, and the bridge sends it to the other cache.
-However, now there is a difference: there is a possibility of conflict if the same item is being updated on both sites at the same time.
-This means that the bridge has to reconcile updates from both sites, and it resolves the conflict asynchronously so it does not have any negative impact on the cache performance of each of the active sites.
+Another configuration that NCache supports is active-active, where both sites are active.
+One holds the cache and bridge topology, and the other holds the cache only.
+Figure 2 shows how this is done.
+Similar to active-passive, in active-active, a cache sends its updates to the bridge, which in turn sends them to other caches.
+However, now there is a difference.
+Conflicts can occur when the same item is updated on both sides at the same time.
+This means that the bridge must coordinate updates from both sites and resolve conflicts asynchronously to avoid adversely impacting cache performance on each active site.

 3+ Site Active-Active

-Just like the active-active scenario, in this 3+ active-active scenario, all the caches send their updates to the bridge, and the bridge propagates the updates to all the caches that are connected to it.
-At the same time, it does conflict resolution to ensure that the same data being updated by the caches does not cause any data integrity violation.
+In the third situation, there are 3 or more active data centers.
+Here one of the active sites has cache and bridge, all other sites have cache only.
+That is, the bridge is local to one of the sites, but the other two sites access the bridge remotely.
+Similar to the active-active scenario, in this 3+ active-active scenario all caches send updates to the bridge, and the bridge propagates updates to all connected caches.
+At the same time, it performs conflict resolution to ensure that the same data updated from cache does not cause data integrity violations.

-Figure 3 shows you three active-active data centers.
-NCache allows you to replicate the cache in a very seamless and asynchronous fashion, there are no application code changes, your application doesn’t even know that the cache is being replicated, but the cache is being replicated asynchronously across the WAN across the data centers.
+Figure 3 shows three active-active data centers.
+NCache allows for very seamless and asynchronous cache replication.
+No application code changes.
+Applications don’t even know that the cache is being replicated, but it is replicated asynchronously over the WAN of the data center.

 Parallel & Bulk Async WAN Replication

-However, when you have an async replication, it means the application and the cache in each site do not wait for that data to be replicated to other data centers.
-The data gets queued up in the bridge.
-The bridge actually itself is a 2-node cluster and it queues all of the update requests from all the caches.
-In the case of active-passive, it queues the requests from just the active cache and then it applies it in an asynchronous fashion to the passive cache.
-If you have 3 or more data centers, the bridge applies the updates in parallel to multiple active sites.
+However, asynchronous replication means that applications and caches at each site are not waiting for their data to be replicated to other data centers.
+Data is queued at the bridge.
+The bridge itself is a two-node cluster, queuing all update requests from all caches.
+For active-passive, requests are queued only from the active cache and applied asynchronously to the passive cache.
+If you have three or more data centers, the bridge applies updates to multiple active sites in parallel.

 Conflict Resolution

-When you have multiple active sites, the same data could be updated on each of those sites at the same time.
-Make sure that your local machines are synced with the local time zones.
-Obviously, if it is not updated at the same time, then there’s no problem.
-Let’s say at time T1 if you update item 1, and at time T2 you update item 2, the time T2 update is the latest update to be applied.
-However, if at the same time both updates are done, then the bridge has to resolve the conflict in one of two ways:
+If you have multiple active sites, each of those sites can update the same data at the same time.
+Make sure your local computer is in sync with the local time zone.
+Of course, there is no problem if it is not updated at the same time.
+Suppose you update item 1 at time T1 and update item 2 at time T2.
+The update at time T2 is the last update applied.
+However, if both updates occur at the same time, the bridge must resolve the conflict in one of two ways.

-- Conflict Resolution Handler: Another way that the bridge does conflict resolution is it allows you to provide a conflict resolution handler according to your own logic which analyzes the content of the updates.
-This conflict resolver is configured in NCache so the bridge gives you both copies of the objects and the conflict resolver analyzes which version makes more sense according to the provided logic.
-This then returns the finalized version to the bridge, which applies that update to all of the caches.
+Conflict Resolution Handler: Another way the bridge resolves conflicts is that it can provide a conflict resolution handler according to its logic for analyzing updates.
+Since this resolver is configured with NCache, the bridge will provide both copies of the object and the resolver will analyze which version is better according to the supplied logic.
+This will return the final version to the bridge and apply this update to all caches.

 The following code snippet gives you a sample of the conflict resolver implementation which is deployed on the cache:

-Hence, by having a conflict resolution mechanism in NCache, you are rest assured that your cache will never be out of sync, it will never have 2 different versions of the data updates and it will always be consistent across multiple datacenters.
+Hence, by having a conflict resolution mechanism in NCache, you rest assured that your cache will never be out of sync.
+It will never have two different versions of the data updates and will always be consistent across multiple data centers.

 Handling Disaster at Runtime